vincebae/blog/posts/0005-loop-to-tail-recursion-basic.md

     // Recursive call with values for next step. return loop(res + i, i - 1);
   }

-  // Params are same as the initial values from the loop version. return loop(0, n);
+  // Delegate to inner function with the params same as the initial values of the loop version. return loop(0, n);
 }
 ```